 Uterine Disorders & Infertility

-Uterine disorders refer to fibroids or polyps located in the uterus.
+Uterine disorders refer to structural or functional problems within the uterus, such as fibroids or polyps.
 Approximately 1 in 5 women within the childbearing age range have uterine fibroids.
 Polyps are also very common in women over the age of 20.
 Both uterine polyps (specifically larger sized polyps) and fibroids may interfere with a woman’s ability to become pregnant.
 Luckily, if there is interference from these growths in the uterus, there are various treatment options to remove them and allow you to eventually have a healthy and happy pregnancy.

 Fibroids, Polyps & Fertility